microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 For more information, see [Lakehouse Load to Delta Lake tables](/fabric/data-engineering/load-to-tables).

-This process creates a table based on the CSV/Parquet file and you can transform data using Power Query in the report.
+This process creates a table based on the CSV/Parquet file.
 For an automated process to ingest data using notebooks, see [Automate data ingestion](#automate-data-ingestion) later in this article.

 Here’s an example screenshot showing data in the Lakehouse table.